weijiehiew/EGL314/README.md

 *Google Sheet of the sequence planned out in order*

 <br>
-4.In the show, we realized that displaying the images on the panel itself does not fully express the storyline as good.
+4.In the show, we realized that displaying the images on the panel itself does not fully express the storyline we were trying to convey to our audience.
 Therefore, we decided to have a voice narration.
 <br>
 A script was then developed.